LucaCatalano23/SpringBoot-protobuf/RestApi-protobuf-json.md

 message to a byte array.
 To deserialize the message, we call `Person.parseFrom(data)`.

+# PROTOBUF vs JSON

+## Speed

+Protobuf is faster than JSON because it is a binary format that is optimized for speed.
+JSON is a text-based format that is slower than protobuf because it requires parsing and serialization.

+## Size

+Protobuf is smaller than JSON because it is a binary format that is optimized for size.
+JSON is a text-based format that is larger than protobuf because it requires more space to store the data.

+## Using protobuf and JSON

+You can use protobuf and JSON in your applications by defining messages in a `.proto` file and a `.json` file, respectively.
+You can then use the `protoc` compiler to generate code in your language of choice that can serialize and deserialize data in that format.

+## Disadvantages of protobuf

+- **Lack of resources**: you won't find that many resources (do not expect a very detailed documentation, nor too many blog posts).
+- **Smaller community**: on Stack Overflow, for example, you will find roughly 1.500 questions marked with Protobuf tags.
+While JSON have more than 180 thousand questions on this same platform.
+- **Lack of support**: Google does not provide support for other programming languages like Swift, R, Scala and etc... but, sometimes, you can overcome this issue with third party libraries, like Swift Protobuf provided by Apple.
+- **Non-human readability**: JSON, as exchanged on text format and with simple structure, is easy to be read and analyzed by humans.
+This is not the case with a binary format.

 # PROJECT EXPLANATION

 This project has  two microservices, both project will have the same